python-discord/summer-code-jam-2020-qualifier/README.md

     datetime.datetime(2020, 5, 26, 19, 41, 10)  # My local time at the time of writing
     ```

 3. A common operation on a collection of articles is to sort them by their publication date.
-Implement support for sorting `Article` objects directly without having to use a `key` function for `sorted` or `list.sort`.
-The sorting order should be based solely on the `publication_date` attribute and sorting in ascending order (the default) should result in the oldest article first.
+Add support for sorting `Article` objects directly without having to use a `key` function for `sorted` or `list.sort`.
+The sorting order should be based solely on the `publication_date` attribute.
+Sorting in ascending order (the default) should result in the oldest article being first.
     ```py
     >>> articles = [
     ...
 Article(..., publication_date=datetime.datetime(2001, 7, 5)),